Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 Rumble strips in Wisconsin

-More than one-third of Wisconsin fatalities have been due to roadway departure crashes, with 90% occurring in rural areas.
+- More than one-third of Wisconsin fatalities have been due to roadway departure crashes, with 90 percent occurring in rural areas.

 All external hyperlinks are provided for your information and for the benefit of the general public.
 The Wisconsin Department of Transportation does not testify to, sponsor or endorse the accuracy of the information provided on externally linked pages.
 Some pages contain links to other documents and media types (PDF, Word, Flash, Video, etc.) and require free plugins to work.
 Visit our software information page for assistance.